 (formerly Research and Engineering Apprenticeship Program)

 A summer program that allows talented high-school students from groups historically under-represented and underserved to work on a hands-on research project, exposing them to the real world of research and allowing them to learn about education and career opportunities in Science, Technology, Engineering and Math (STEM).
-See what our REAP students accomplished in 2021.
+See what our apprentices accomplished in 2023.

 The goal of HEMI bootcamp is to give incoming JHU graduate students introductory knowledge to some key resources, software and general skills that they will need as HEMI students.